Nexoniq

 Nexoniq does not contain a feedback form.
 If you'd like to send a comment, bug report, or feature request, send a regular email to hello@nexoniq.app using whichever email program you prefer.

 The address is the only way to reach the author.
-There are no support tickets, no chat widget, no third-party helpdesk.
-Your email lands directly in a personal inbox and is read by a person — usually within a few days.
+Your email lands in a personal inbox and is usually answered within a few days.

-If you'd like to include diagnostics, you may attach the debug log from ~/Library/Application Support/Nexoniq/nexoniq-debug.txt (structural events only — no monitored hostnames or IPs).
+If you'd like to include diagnostics, you may attach the debug log from ~/Library/Application Support/Nexoniq/nexoniq-debug.txt (structural events only; it contains no monitored hostnames or IPs).
 Attaching anything is entirely your choice; Nexoniq does not collect or upload diagnostics on its own.

 Children's privacy

 Nexoniq does not knowingly collect any information from anyone, including children.
-The app has a 4+ age rating on the Mac App Store and contains no user accounts, no social features, and no content directed at children.
+The app has a 4+ age rating on the Mac App Store, has no accounts or social features, and contains nothing directed at children.

 Changes to this policy

 If this policy changes materially, the updated version will be posted here with a new "last updated" date.
-Because Nexoniq does not have your email address or any way to contact you, we cannot notify you directly — you're welcome to bookmark this page and check periodically.
+Because Nexoniq does not have your email address or any way to contact you, we cannot notify you directly.
+You're welcome to bookmark this page and check back now and then.

 Contact & support